Your Inner Chimp

-How your inner chimp can derail your personal and business growth planning….AND 3 ways to manage it.
+Your inner chimp can derail your personal and business growth planning.
+So here’s how to manage it.

 Often when speaking about business growth, or planning for your own and your family’s future, mindset is a great place to start.
 There are a few different aspects to this, but one is understanding how your own mind works.

-- The Computer – This is your automatic thought process where experience has taught you how to approach something, such as driving your car to the supermarket.
-I doubt any of you even consciously think through the route you take, let alone how you drive the car…it just happens!
+This is your ‘automatic thought process‘.
+Experience and repetition have taught you how to approach certain tasks.
+Tying your laces.
+Driving your car to the supermarket.
+I doubt any of us even consciously think through whether we single or double knot our laces.
+The route you take to the shops or let alone how you drive the car…it just happens!

 Maybe you’re planning your family finances and hastily pulled everything out of the shares you bought when stock markets have been turbulent (that’s a bad idea by the way), bought that expensive shiny new car even though you probably knew you would get bored of it quickly, or put off planning ahead at all because you are scared of what you might learn…hello chimp!